-- Earned a BA or BS with a cumulative GPA of 3.3 or greater at UMass Lowell, UMass Amherst, UMass Boston or UMass Dartmouth in the past 5 years.
+- Earned a BA or BS with a cumulative GPA of 3.3 or greater at UMass Lowell, UMass Amherst, UMass Boston or UMass Dartmouth in the past five years.

-- Earned a BA or BS with a cumulative GPA of 3.3 or greater from an accredited university in the United States or Canada in the past 5 years.
+- Earned a BA or BS with a cumulative GPA of 3.3 or greater from an accredited university in the United States or Canada in the past five years.

-- Have taken 2 or more UMass Lowell graduate courses (as a matriculated or non-matriculated student) and earned at least a 3.5 cumulative GPA.
+- Have taken two or more UMass Lowell graduate courses (as a matriculated or non-matriculated student) and earned at least a 3.5 cumulative GPA.

 - Hold a graduate degree (Masters, Ph.D., J.D., etc.) from an accredited university in the United States or Canada.

-- Have at least 3 years of full-time professional work experience (paid or unpaid) that is relevant to Community Social Psychology.
+- Have at least 3 years of full-time professional work experience (paid or unpaid) that is relevant to Community Social Psychology (CSP).